Nanoseb/ncTelegram/README.md

 - Vim-like key bindings are also available, use `hjkl` to navigate between lists, use `i` to select the text area and `esc` to leave it.

+- You can also use `ctrl+w` to remove words left of the cursor and `ctrl+u` to remove the whole line.

 - Use `shift + Up` or `shift + Down` to navigate in your own message history.

 #### Troubleshooting